Mosqlimate-project/Mosqlimate-sprint-2025/pages/content/registration/index.md

 description: ""
 ---

-The registration link will be available on May 15th, coinciding with the official event launch.
+To register in the event fill the [registration form](https://forms.gle/22FFzBZT4Jf5oqzt9).